Timothy C. Hain, MD Page last modified: July 25, 2020

 As of 2006, model 721 was being sold for $445 by US neurologicals.
 It is usually a good idea to have extra bulbs and a provision for power.
 Bome sells an inexpensive one that can be modified to produce 4 volts.
 Bome's number is 716-436-6584.

-It is also quite possible to make your own optical Frenzel goggles, for even less of an investment.
-The basic components include a pair of +20 lenses, a method of illuminating the eye (we would recommend high-intensity LED's for safety -- they can't produce any glass fragments), and safety goggles as shown above.
+It is possible to make your own optical Frenzel goggles, for even less of an investment.
+The basic components include a pair of +20 lenses, a method of illuminating the eye (we would recommend high-intensity LED's for safety -- they can't produce any glass fragments), and safety or Scuba type goggles .
 A large +20 glass lens can be heavy.
 Another design involves use of plastic "Fresnel" lenses, which are much lighter.
+We would think that one could 3D print a suitable insert for either safety goggles or Scuba goggles.
 This is somewhat similar to the design of the ICS goggles.
 Edmund Scientific is a good source for optical components.